-WHU students strive for leadership positions in business and society.
-In these positions, students will be confronted with dilemmas that will put pressure on personality and values.
-Faced with these challenges, my teaching follows the “Giving-Voice-to-Values” principle.
-A principle that encourages students to express their values in business life and thus contribute to a humane economy.
+WHU students aspire to leadership positions in business and society.
+In these positions, students will face dilemmas that put pressure on their personalities and values.
+Faced with these challenges, my teaching follows the principle of “Giving Voice to Values”.
+A principle that encourages students to express their values in business and thus contribute to a humane economy.

 I also believe that future leaders should be able to make management decisions based on solid evidence.
-It will therefore be crucial that I equip managers with the most advanced techniques for causal inference.
-I strongly believe that students learn these methods especially by trying them out and doing them themselves.
-Therefore, my courses include a large amount of group interaction, discussion and field work.
+It is therefore crucial that I equip managers with the most advanced techniques for causal inference.
+I strongly believe that the best way for students to learn these methods is to try them out and do them themselves.
+Therefore, my courses include a large amount of group interaction, discussion, and field work.

-Below, courses that I am teaching at WHU.
-For each course you find the respective teaching evaluation on a 5-point scale (1=best, 5=worst).
-Number of student evaluations /total number of students in the course in brackets.
+Below are the courses I teach at WHU.
+For each course you will find the corresponding teaching evaluation on a 5-point scale (1=best, 5=worst).
+Number of student evaluations / total number of students in the course in parentheses.

 Field Experiments in Organizations (Master, MSc)

 Since companies are gathering more and more data about their stakeholders, they usually lack a coherent understanding of how to use it for the improvement of their processes.
 For this course I focus on potentially the most powerful empirical method for causal inference: field experiments.
 Students learn how to plan, design, and analyze field experiments in organizations.
 (Find more info in CASCAM).

 - Fall semester 2020: 1.50 (n=14/25)

 - Fall semester 2017: 2.00 (n=26/33)